plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 Some things to consider:

-* Minimize the amount of "friction"
+1. Minimize the amount of "friction"
-** Example of friction:
+   * Some examples of friction:
-*** Having to talk with a third-party vendor
-*** Arguing about nitpicks in code review
+      * Arguing about nitpicks in code review
-*** A flaky integration test
+      * A flaky integration test
-*** Unstable test environment
+      * Unstable test environment
-*** Windows update
+      * Windows update
+      * Having to talk with a third-party vendor
-* Working on a good solution feels a lot better than working on a bad one
+2. Working on a good solution feels a lot better than working on a bad one
-* Feeling appreciated
-** Who wants to work on something if no one cares about it?
+3. Make sure your developers feel appreciated.
+A compliment is free to give.
-* I like mentally challenging tasks, and I imagine a lot of other developers do the same
+4. I like mentally challenging tasks, and I imagine a lot of other developers do the same

 ## Complexity

 Complex code is a big productivity killer.
-You'll spend time trying to figure out why stuff was done the way they were.
-Quite often, you need deep domain knowledge to refactor complex code into simpler coder I don't think that you can completely eradicate complex code, some things are just complex.
+You'll spend lots of time trying to figure out what's going on when dealing with complex code.
+With time, complex code tends to get even more complex.
+Usually, you need deep domain knowledge and a fearless attitude to refactor complex code into simpler code.
+I don't think that you can completely eradicate complex code, some things are just complex.
 But a lot of the time it can be simpler.

 Some things to think about:

-* Adding technologies, third-party dependencies, tooling and so on can also add to your complexity
+1. Adding technologies, third-party dependencies, tooling and so on will usually add to your complexity
-* Refactoring into smaller classes and methods can make each individual class and method easier to understand, but at the same time it can make the relationships between them harder to understand
+2. Refactoring into smaller classes and methods can make each individual class and method easier to understand, but at the same time it can make the relationships between them harder to understand
-* Microservices will usually be more complex than monoliths (microservices have some other qualities that may make them preferable).
-More and smaller microservices will probably mean that the system as a whole will be more complex.
+3. Microservices will usually be more complex than monoliths (microservices have some other qualities that may make them preferable).
+4. More and smaller microservices will probably mean that the system as a whole will be more complex.
+5. If you're in a larger organization with separate Platform- or Architecture teams.
+You might want to make it their highest priority to keep your "feature teams" productive.
+I think it makes sense to abstract away the technical problems from the "feature teams".

 ## Safety net